Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

     no_visual_shake:1b, //When set disables the shaking animations visually; sound will still play.
 Default = 0b. use_medium_shake:1b, //When set forces a shake animation used by room clear chests, rather than the long and short ones.
 Default = 0b. sound:{ //The ID of the furniture shake sound.
 See IDs in use for valid IDs. namespace:"luigis_mansion", //The namespace of the furniture shake sound.
-Defaults to "luigis_mansion". id:"heavy_generic" //The ID of the furniture shake sound.
-Defaults to "heavy_generic".
+Defaults to "luigis_mansion" if "sound" is present. id:"heavy_generic" //The ID of the furniture shake sound.
+Defaults to "heavy_generic" if "sound" is present.
     },
     interact_animation:{ //What animation gets used when using the interact method.
 Enthusiastic animation aditionally has a punch sound and will swing swinging furniture.
 Overrides default animation selecting.
 Default = none, except for room clear chests which use 3ds_remake:search/chest when the 3DS Remake add-on is installed and luigis_mansion:search/hump when not. namespace:"luigis_mansion", //The namespace of the animation.